kartben/ble-uart-to-udp/README.md

 This is a nodejs service which exposes the UART of a bluetooth low energy device via sockets.

+It can be used to communicate with Adafruits Bluefruit module without having to fiddle arround with the bluetooth stack.
+Multiple clients can connect via the network socket.

+Data from the clients will only be written to the UART module.

+Data from the UART module will be broadcasted to all connected clients.

 ## Dependencies
 It uses the noble library as the bluetooth stack.